Want to read more?

 We value our content and access to our full site is only available on subscription.
 Your subscription entitles you to 7-day-a-week access to our website, plus a full digital copy of that week’s paper to read on your pc/mac or mobile device In addition your subscription includes access to digital archive copies from 2006 onwards

-An early hours earthquake felt on Mull was strong enough to shake a whole house, according to reports.
+The earth moved for many Mulleachs in January when an early hours earthquake was strong enough to shake a whole house.

 The quake was felt in in Salen, Tobermory and Gruline on Mull, as well as on Lismore and in Morvern where it was registered at Drimnin and Glenborrodale.

 According to data recorded by the British Geological Survey (BGS) which is the UK’s national earthquake monitoring agency, the earthquake happened at 2.20am on Thursday January 3.

 The depth was 8km and the magnitude was 2.2.